PACT-2 (2019 – 2021)

-What information do you collect and what do you use it for?
+What information did you collect and what did you use it for?

-All staff working on the project have undertaken relevant data protection training and all staff who visit children in nursery will be DBS checked.
+All staff working on the project have undertaken relevant data protection training and all staff who visited children in nursery were DBS checked.

-We collect and store personal information in accordance with the General Data Protection Regulation (GDPR) and Data Protection Act 2018.
+We collected and stored personal information in accordance with the General Data Protection Regulation (GDPR) and Data Protection Act 2018.

 For the purpose of this research project, information provided will be linked with the National Pupil Database (held by the Department for Education), other official records, and shared with the Department for Education, Education Endowment Foundation (EEF) and EEF’s data contractor FFT Education.

-Everything parents need to deliver the teaching programme is provided in the activity packs.
+Everything parents needed to deliver the teaching programme was provided in the activity packs.

-What are the tests/assessments that the researcher will be doing with the children?
+What were the tests/assessments that the researcher did with the children?

 We had planned to assess children three times in the project:

-For the assessments at the end of Reception, we are using an app-based assessment to look at children’s language skills.
-Reception staff will support children to complete activities on the app.
-This will take about 10 minutes.
+For the assessments at the end of Reception, we used an app-based assessment to look at children’s language skills.
+Reception staff supported children to complete activities on the app.
+This took approximately 10 minutes.

-Completing the assessments this way avoids the need for the research team to visit schools.
+Completing the assessments this way avoided the need for the research team to visit schools.

 Trained and experienced research staff (with full DBS checks) from The University of Manchester team ran the assessments with children at the beginning of nursery (September 2019).

-Assessments at the end of Reception (June – July 2021) will be completed using an app-based language assessment called LanguageScreen.
-School staff will support children to complete LanguageScreen activities in school.
+Assessments at the end of Reception (June-July 2021) were completed using an app-based language assessment called LanguageScreen.
+School staff supported children to complete LanguageScreen activities in school.